-The good news is, the golden visa changes have not affected real estate investment opportunities in Madeira and the Azores.
-Meaning, investors aren’t restricted in choosing a property of their liking, with property prices being cheaper than in mainland Portugal.
-However, an important thing to note here is that the islands of Madeira and Azores are considered high-density, so no discount can be applied to your property investment.
+The good news is that the Golden Visa changes from January 2022 have not affected real estate investment opportunities in Madeira and the Azores.
+This means that investors aren’t restricted in choosing a residential property of their choosing, with Portuguese real estate prices being lower than in mainland Portugal.
+However, an important thing to note here is that the islands of Madeira and the Azores are considered high-density, so no discount can be applied to your property investment.

-For more information about the new Portugal Golden Visa requirements, speak to one of our specialists today.
+For more information about the new Portugal Golden Visa requirements for prospective Golden Visa applicants, speak to one of our specialists today.

 What Portugal Golden Visa properties can I buy?

 Villas, houses, apartments, duplexes, land, entire buildings, or hotels, there are various property types on the market.
 You’ll be spoiled for choice.